johnv02139/sanka/docs/Builtin-Types.md

     matrix[1] = new int[7];
     matrix[2] = new int[7];
 ~~~

+_[jv] So, the bottom right corner of this matrix is matrix[2][6]?
+  Even though when we set the "3" index, it was in the second set of
+  brackets?_

 The first line reads as: "matrix is an array with three elements where
 each element has type `int[]`."